oVirt/ovirt-site/source/feature/sr-iov.html.md

                    }
                 }

-*   this verb updates 'sriov_numvfs' file in sysfs (/sys/class/net/'device name'/device/sriov_numvfs) which conatins the the number of VFs that are enabled on this PF.
+*   this verb updates 'sriov_numvfs' file in sysfs (/sys/class/net/'device name'/device/sriov_numvfs) which contains the number of VFs that are enabled on this PF.
     -   The update is done by first removing all the existing VFs by changing the current value to 0 and than changing it to the desired value.
     -   Since changes in the 'sriov_numvfs' are not persistent across reboots the value should be stored in the vdsm's db and re-applied after each reboot.
+*   the update should be blocked if-
+    -   one or more of the VFs on the nic are not free.
+    -   the desired value is bigger than sriov_totalvfs.

 ##### getVdsCaps

-*   vdsCaps should report for each host-nic:
+*   vdsCaps should report for each host-nic that supports sr-iov:
     -   sriov_totalvfs- contains the maximum number of VFs the device could support.
     -   sriov_numvfs- contains the number of VFs currently enabled on this device.
-    -   sriov_busyvfs- contains the number of vfs on the nic that are in use.
+    -   sriov_freevfs- contains the number of vfs on the nic that are free.
     -   today free VFs are reported by the vdsm on getVdsCaps.
 It should be avoided.
 Just PFs should be reported.
         -   free VF considered as VF that a vm can be connected directly to it (no ip, no device [tap, bridge, etc]).